 If you want to be a bit more competitive, following our 8-Week Cyclo-cross Training Plan would be an ideal way to prepare for the cyclo-cross season.
-To follow this plan, you should have ideally completed the12-week Improvers' Plan, recently completed a 60-mile (100 km) ride or most weeks ride three times, including a ride of two hours or more.
+To follow this plan, you should be capable of completing a 60-mile (100 km) ride or most weeks ride three times, including a ride of two hours or more.

-It is also suitable for more experienced riders, who may have followed our Pre-season training plan and our In season plan through the summer, or regularly ride longer sportives or race.
+It is also suitable for more experienced riders who regularly ride longer sportives or race through the summer.